Drmirdeep/mirdeep2_patch/README.md

 # mirdeep2_patch
-updated mirdeep2 scripts to improve performance - these scripts will go into the next release of miRDeep2
+updated mirdeep2 scripts to improve performance

 please consider the files here as being still in a testing phase